davidjgoss/wordpress-startline/README.md

 # Wordpress Startline #

-A template on which you can build a custom Wordpress theme.
-It's only slightly opinionated, with relatively few features and no styling, just a simple baseline for standards-compliant, semantic, accessible blog markup.
+A template on which you can build a custom Wordpress theme, with no CSS or JavaScript --- just semantic, accessible markup with structured data.

 ## Todo

-- Add Microdata to markup
+- Customised comments markup with Microdata
-- Add Microformats 2 to markup
+- Microformats 2 classnames
+- Multiple languages support
+- Widgets support